Trainologic/t-rex/readme.md

 }
 ```

-The power of T-rex resides inside the ability to compose actions from different stores
+The power of T-rex resides inside the ability to compose methods from different services but still keep a single transaction

 For example, we want to maintain a counter which counts the number of end user activities.
 Every time the user logs-in or logs-out we want to increment the activity counter